shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 The boots had two latches each.
 She held the boots in place as she unlatched them, one by one.
 The mouth of the boots opened up, and she gently slid the boots off.

 They were covered in soot, dust, and cobwebs.
-She brought them into the bedroom, dusting them off by hand, then fetched Lemilay’s brush from the wall to get in the crevices.
+She brought them into the workshop, dusting them off by hand.
 Despite that, they were still dirty, and quite a bit rusty.

 “Don’t worry, I got you.”
-She hid them under Muddy’s bunk.
+She placed them on her worktable, carelessly shoving aside her tools to clear a spot for them.

 When Nephalie arrived with Mudrich, she was quite disgusted.
 “You pups really outdid yourselves this time, huh?”
 The deer girl walked in, rubbing her hoof hands together.
 “Might as well punch down the whole building while you’re at it.”